-George Little is a recent graduate of Syracuse University School of Architecture.
+Little is a graduate of Syracuse University School of Architecture.
 In May 2013, he received a Bachelor of Architecture and was awarded the Luther Gifford Prize in Architecture for Highest Rank in scholarship.
-As an architect, his primary interests lie in architectural design through technology and computation.
-His undergraduate thesis, Simultaneous Cities aims to reconnect two postindustrial neighborhoods by developing a set of parametric species, each based in a simple archetype, then letting it loose on the city.
+As an architect, he is interested in design through technology and computation.
+His undergraduate thesis, Simultaneous Cities aimed to reconnect two postindustrial neighborhoods by developing a set of parametric species, each based in a simple archetype, then letting them loose on the city.
 The thesis was awarded the Dean’s Citation for Excellence in Thesis Design.

 While abroad in Italy and as part of a joint-studio between Syracuse Architecture and Fundación Universitaria San Pablo CEU in Madrid, he designed a film archive for the Italian firm Image, who’s primary interest is cataloging, displaying, and discussing architectural film and video.
 As the studio ended, George was selected to present his project as a representative of Syracuse Architecture.
 Upon returning to the US, George was hired as a ‘Digital TA,’ a position created to help combine relevant computational skills with architectural design knowledge.
 George lectured and discussed workflow, diagramming, rendering techniques, parametric modeling, post-production and digital efficiency.
 Additionally, he worked one-on-one with students helping them produce CNC and 3D printed models.
 In 2011, George was Chair of DIGITAL, a workshop and lecture series focused on teaching and discussing architectural technology and digital production techniques.
 The series helped generate discussion of up-and-coming technologies between students and faculty.
 Additionally, he served as Communication Director for the Architecture Student Organization, the student government of the school of architecture.